wavemaker/docs/learn/using-tree-widget/index.md

             "children": \[\]
         }\];

-3. JavaScript for the onSelect event of the tree widget as:
+3. Select JavaScript for the onSelect event of the tree widget as:

     $scope.activeTreeElement = $item;

-## 2: Event Mapping
+## Step 2: Event Mapping

-1. JavaScript for the click event of the buttons, Add File and Add Folder
+1. Select JavaScript for the click event of the buttons, Add File and Add Folder
-2. for the click events would be:
+2. Code for the click events would be:
-    - Add File:
+    - For Add File:

         $scope.addFile = function($event, $isolateScope) {
                 // add file